icon-project/relayer-docker/README.md

 - **Relayer**: Handles the core relay functionality.
 - **Admin Dashboard**: Provides a web interface for managing and monitoring the relayer.

+## Semver Versioning

+The relayer and dashboard services are versioned using [Semantic Versioning](https://semver.org/).

+The versioning scheme follows the format `vX.Y.Z`, where:

+- `X` is the major version.
+- `Y` is the minor version.
+- `Z` is the patch version.

+### Docker Images

+The Docker images are tagged with the version number, e.g., `iconcommunity/centralized-relay:v1.9.6`.

+- Relayer: `iconcommunity/centralized-relay`
+- Dashboard: `iconcommunity/relayer-admin-dashboard`

+The `stable` tag is used for the latest stable release, and the `unstable` tag is used for the latest development version.

 ## Installation and Usage

+The relayer infrastructure can be set up using the provided install script or manually using Docker Compose.

 ### Prerequisites